 - Only by learning the normal appearance of a retina will such abnormalities as neovascularisation, cotton wool spots and haemorrhages be recognised.

 Oculomotor, abducent and trochlear nerves

-These 3 nerves are examined together as they control the external ocular muscles.
+These three nerves are examined together, as they control the external ocular muscles.

 The oculomotor nerve supplies the internal muscles of the eye including sympathetic fibres to dilate the pupil and parasympathetic fibres to constrict it and to reduce the focal length of the lens for accommodation.

 Internal ocular muscles